 Lightboard technology is perfect for recording educational content that you would normally explain and write for students to see.
 Using the lightboard, you are able to easily work out equations or problems and illustrate data in charts.
 Whatever you would write on a whiteboard you can now do on a lightboard!
 The difference is your students are able to view both you and the content, making it a more engaging experience.
-And don’t worry you do not have to write backwards!
-Using the lightboard is as easy as plugging in your USB drive, and pressing a button to start and stop the recording.
+And don’t worry, you do not have to write backwards!
+Using the lightboard is easy and fun!

 The Office of Instructional Resources (OIR) provides training, services, and ongoing support to faculty and staff for Panopto, our lecture capture system.
 In the Faculty Multimedia Center, you get hands-on training to learn how using Panopto for your courses can benefit you and your students.